Jakesta13/FlightAwareRankLogger/Readme.md

 ## proxy.sh
 What is this you may ask?
-I was having issues running this script in a `tmux` session from a contab on `@reboot`, but running a script that literally just runs the main script was enough to make it work? idk if it was just my setup, so I left it in.
+I was having issues running this script in a `tmux` session from a crontab on `@reboot`, but running a script that literally just runs the main script was enough to make it work? idk if it was just my setup, so I left it in.

 ## To-Do
 * In the future I plan on commenting the scripts so it is easier to understand.